pengxiangzhang/Yin-Lab-dbPUP/content/family_OR3.md

    Proteins in this entry are a variety of NADH:flavin oxidoreductase/NADH oxidase enzymes, found mostly in bacteria or fungi, that contain a TIM-barrel fold.
 They commonly use FMN/FAD as cofactor and include:

-    - dimethylamine dehydrogenase
+   &triangleright; dimethylamine dehydrogenase

-    - trimethylamine dehydrogenase
+   &triangleright; trimethylamine dehydrogenase

-    - 12-oxophytodienoate reductase
+   &triangleright; 12-oxophytodienoate reductase

-    - NADPH dehydrogenase
+   &triangleright; NADPH dehydrogenase

-    - NADH oxidase
+   &triangleright; NADH oxidase

 - **Reaction**